We’ve all heard the term, “SEO-friendly content”, but what does it actually mean? And how can we write in an SEO-friendly way?

 Going back to the topic of a Mexico travel blog, a suitable title could be, Ten tips for travelling in Mexico.
 It includes the relevant keywords of “travel”, “Mexico”, and “tips”, as well as providing the reader with the knowledge that ten tips will be included in the article.

-Next, the URL should represent the topic while remaining SEO-friendly.
+Next, the URL should accurately represent the topic while remaining SEO-friendly.

 For the Mexico blog, the automatically generated URL would be ten-tips-for-travelling-in-mexico.
-But it can be modified to travel-tips-mexico.
+But it can be modified to travel-tips-mexico to make it easier for search engines to crawl.

 Paragraphs and subheadings

-When writing with SEO in mind, paragraphs should be kept short, with no more than two to three sentences per paragraph.
-This is to ensure the content is easy to read and understand, especially for people reading on a mobile device.
+When writing for SEO, paragraphs should be short, with no more than two to three sentences.
+This ensures the content is easy to read and understand, especially for people reading on a mobile device.

 When it comes to subheadings, use them wisely to break up the text and include keywords.
 For the Mexico blog post, an example of a suitable subheading could be, Safe travel in Mexico.

-Formatting is another important consideration.
-Be sure to use headings in the correct hierarchy.
+Formatting is another important consideration, so be sure to use headings in the correct hierarchy.

 Optimise images for SEO

-Often when we upload images to use in a blog the title may be something like image23.jpg.
+Most images in blog posts have generic titles like image23.jpg.
 This means nothing to the search engine algorithm.
 But a photo with a title Mexico-2020.jpg provides more information.

-The same applies with the Alt Text – it’s another opportunity to include some keywords, like Female travel Mexico 2020.
+The same applies to the Alt Text, which is another opportunity to include keywords, like Female travel Mexico 2020.

 It’s as simple as that.

-For more information about copywriting services and rates, send an email to hello@hayleymaguire.com
+For more information about copywriting services, get in touch at hello@hayleymaguire.com